Icyelut/deviled-eggs/README.md

 An `egg` will be associated with an archive if:
 1. It has files associated with it that were detected during the file hashing phase
-2. There are no newer releases of that `egg` that are identical to it
+2. There are no newer releases of that egg that are identical to it

-An `egg` is determined to be a newer release of the current `egg` if it's `productId` is larger and these fields are identical:
+An egg is determined to be a newer release of the current egg if it's `productId` is larger and these fields are identical:
 1. `region`
 2. `platform`
 3. 'gameFilename`
 4. `manualFilename`
 5. `musicFilename`

-Furthermore, there is a check to see if this is simply a dummy `egg` used for showing an English store page.
+Furthermore, there is a check to see if this is simply a dummy egg used for showing an English store page.
-These dummy `egg`s have the same game/music/manual files as their base Japanese game, and therefore are out of scope for datting.
+These dummy eggs have the same game/music/manual files as their base Japanese game, and therefore are out of scope for datting.

 ### Region determination

 An archive will be marked as `World` if
-1. It's a region 1 (English/World) `egg`
+1. It's a region 1 (English/World) egg
-2. It's a region 0 (Japan) `egg` with exactly one `egg` in another region (determined by having identical files)
+2. It's a region 0 (Japan) egg with exactly one egg in another region (determined by having identical files)

 An archive will be marked as `Unknown` if
-1. It's a region 0 `egg` with multiple `egg`s in other regions
+1. It's a region 0 egg with multiple eggs in other regions
 2. It has a region that is not 0 or 1

 The purpose of the `Uknown` region is simply to alert the datter that an easy determination can't be made and human attention is needed.